Physics-50/Module-2/docs/week1.md

 After setting the start and end frames, use the large marker on top of the video progress bar to return to the start of your selection.
 (If you drag the large marker too far left, it will just snap to your start frame.)

 In the top menu list, select “Track,” then “New,” and then “Point Mass.”
-A small “Track Control” window will appear, listing “mass A.”  Go back to the top menu and select “Track,” then “mass A,” then “Autotracker…”  Now a third “Autotracker:  mass A position” window will appear.
+A small “Track Control” window will appear, listing “mass A.”  Go back to the top menu and select “Track,” then “mass A,” then “Autotracker...”
+Now a third “Autotracker:  mass A position” window will appear.

 You will now take steps to tell the software what the sphere looks like and to help it track the sphere’s position in the frames you have selected.
 We suggest you zoom in to get a clear and detailed view of the sphere in your first frame.
 Now following the instructions in the Autotracker window, hold down **Shift** and **Control** and **click** on the sphere in the video frame.
 After you have done that, you should see something like this: